 Sorry, you are not allowed to access this page.

-After much digging I found this post which emphasizes that you must place that code BEFORE anything else in wp-admin.php.
+After much digging I found this post which emphasizes that you must place that code BEFORE anything else in wp-config.php (except for the beginning PHP tag.)
 Success!

 Lately I’ve been doing 100% of my gaming in Linux.
 The latest versions of wine in Arch Linux have been fantastic (for the most part.)
 I recently installed a game called Gauntlet (a windows-only steam game.)
 For some reason I had no sound.
 Sound worked fine in other Wine games, just not this one.